-Alani Nu is one of the newest supplement lines in the market, and they're super popular on Instagram.
+Alani Nu is one of the newest supplement lines on the market, and they're super popular on Instagram.

 It promises to be the pre-workout that pushes you through your workouts so that you can achieve your fitness goals faster.

-I've researched its ingredients, talked to some users, and tried this supplement myself to find out.
+As a certified personal trainer, I've researched its ingredients, talked to some users, and tried this supplement together with a team of five fitness professionals and clients to find out.

 In this Alani Nu pre-workout review, I'm going to cover all my conclusions.